A fragile Gaza ceasefire is tested after Israel and Hamas swap detainees and hostages

 "Numerous countries of great wealth and power and dignity have come forward to me just today and over the last week to say they want to help in the reconstruction of Gaza, putting up whatever money is necessary," he said.

 Jane Arraf reported from Amman, Jordan, and Daniel Estrin reported from Tel Aviv, Israel.
-Anas Baba contributed from Gaza.
+Anas Baba contributed reporting from Gaza.
+Deepa Shivaram contributed from Washington, D.C.

 Copyright 2025 NPR